Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured Circuits: Polynomial-scaling circuit knitting for tree quantum circuits

-Note that since Step~\textbf{(a-3)} is performed after the learning stage (Step~\textbf{(a-1)}), $\hat{\mu}_{\rm a}$ is conditionally distributed given the learned observables $\{\tilde{M}_k\}$.
-However, each single-shot outcome in Step~\textbf{(a-3)} is always bounded in $[-1,1]$, because we measure $O=\bigotimes_{k=1}^{R}O_k$ with $\|O_k \|_{\infty}\leq 1$.
-Thus, Hoeffding’s inequality is uniform in the learning outcomes and can be made unconditional by the tower property (see Appendix~\ref{sec:proof_2_layer} for detailed discussion).
+The last statistical event $E_{0}^{\rm a}$ is conditioned on the learned observables $\{\tilde M_k\}$, but each single-shot outcome in Step~\textbf{(a-3)} is bounded in $[-1,1]$, because the final measured observable is $O=\bigotimes_{k=1}^{R} O_k$ with $\|O_k\|_\infty\leq1$.
+Thus, Hoeffding's inequality holds uniformly over the learning outcomes, and the conditioning can be removed by the tower property.

-Thus, there are $R+1$ events; one for each $k$ in Step~\textbf{(a-1)} and one for \textbf{(a-3)}.
-By the union bound (Lemma~\ref{lemma:union-bound}), it is sufficient to ensure that each event holds with probability at least $1-\delta/(R+1)$.
-Under this requirement, a sufficient number of measurements $N_{\mathrm{a},k}$ in Step~\textbf{(a-1)} is